ThingsIXFoundation/docs/docs/developer-documentation/third-party-mapper-program.md

 ## Fees

-- Standard-project based on ESP32: 7.500 EUR ex.
-VAT per revision and model.
+- For projects that can use the standard software (ESP32-based): 7.500 EUR ex.
+VAT.
+- Future revisions and models: To be discussed.
-- Custom-project: To be discussed.
+- Custom IC Projects: To be discussed.
 - Mapper validation, software-programming and key-provisioning: 50 EUR ex.
 VAT per mapper